Top 10 reasons to holiday in Alanya

 The whole region of Antalya, in which Alanya is situated, is known for its sandy beaches.
 Alanya’s old city is built high on a promontory, surveying the coastline on both sides, with sandy beaches stretching out in either direction.
 One of the most popular is Cleopatra’s Beach, famous for its fine sand, and said to have been gifted by Mark Antony to the Egyptian queen.

 One of the big attractions of Alanya’s halal beach resorts is that many of them have their own dedicated beaches for women only.
-They are completely secure areas – you usually have to give up your mobile phone on the way in – with only female staff, where women can sunbathe and swim in absolute privacy in an all-female environment.
+They are fully-secluded, completely secure areas – you usually have to give up your mobile phone on the way in – with only female staff, where women can sunbathe and swim in absolute privacy in an all-female environment.
 They even have their own prayer rooms and restaurants to provide for their guests’ needs.
 These are in addition to mixed family beaches, with a modest dress code, offering plenty of choice for Muslim women.

 2. Fascinating history